-- 5. A team that scores a touchdown must declare whether it wishes to attempt a 1-point conversion (from the 5-yard line) or a 2-point conversion (from the 10-yard line).
+- a.
+A safety occurs when the ball-carrier is declared down in his/her own end zone.
+Runners can be called down when their flags are pulled by a defensive player, a flag falls out, they step out of bounds, their knee or arm touches the ground, a fumble occurs in the end zone or if a snapped ball lands in or beyond the end zone. - 5.
+A team that scores a touchdown must declare whether it wishes to attempt a 1-point conversion (from the 5-yard line) or a 2-point conversion (from the 10-yard line).
 Any change, once a decision is made to try for the extra point, requires a charged timeout.
 A decision cannot be changed after a penalty. - 6.
-After one team is winning by 28 points or more, the game is over.
-Once a 28 or more point advantage is gained, no PAT will be attempted. - 7.
-Forfeits are scored 28-0 for the winning team. - 8.
-The coaches, officials and scorekeeper must sign the score sheet.
-If a coach does not sign the score sheet before leaving the field, the scorekeeper will note on that score sheet and the score will be FINAL.
+After one team is winning by 35 points or more, the game is over.
+TEAMS may elect to continue but no additional points scored will be added. - 7.
+Forfeits are scored 35-0 for the winning team.
+TOURNAMENT PLAY 28-0 - 8.
+The coaches, officials and scorekeeper must verify the score sheet.
+If a coach does not verify the score sheet before leaving the field, the scorekeeper will note on that score sheet and the score will be FINAL.